 We’ve seen many marketing plans grind to a halt when the factory manager says vital new machinery will take 6 months to install.
 Or, you’re already at full capacity with a production line or warehouse.

 If you are in a service industry, have you engaged the front-line staff who talk to customers every day?
-Your fancy sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office might sound like a lot of pretentious guff when it actually makes out to your customer-facing teams.
+Your fancy sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office might sound like a lot of pretentious guff when it actually makes out to your customer service teams.

 As a marketer, think through the other connections you have to make within a business.

 Meet their needs

-Try to communicate what you are trying to do in a way that meets THEIR needs as well as your own.
+Try to communicate what you are doing in a way that meets THEIR needs as well as your own.

-Show how what you do in marketing helps those other fucntions meet their own needs.
+Show how what you do in marketing helps those other functions meet their own needs.

-Conclusion - 3 ways to be a better marketer
+Conclusion - How to be a better marketer

 There are obviously MORE things you can do to be a better marketer.

 But the 3 we’ve covered here are a good start.
 Avoid jargon and buzzwords.
-Who has a sales mindset that drives dollars in to the business.
-And who knows how to engage non-marketers, so that they buy into what you want to do.
+Have a sales mindset that drives dollars in to the business.
+And learn how to engage non-marketers, so that they buy into what you want to do.